The Weeknd & Playboi Carti Track Is Mid

 Hey, hi, and hello, everyone.
 Anthony Fantano here, the Internet's busiest music nerd.
 I hope you're doing well.

-So already before having shot this video, I have, multiple times over, listened to this brand new collaborative track between Able, aka The Weeknd, and Playboi Carti, a song that has been getting a lot of discussion today.
+So already before having shot this video, I have, multiple times over, listened to this brand new collaborative track between Abel, aka The Weeknd, and Playboi Carti, a song that has been getting a lot of discussion today.
 Because obviously on this track, we have two incredibly massive artists, both of whom are, presumably, presumably, it's Playboi Carti, so we don't know, presumably on the cusp of dropping brand new records.
 So you would hope, given the respective impact and size of both of these artists, that they would come through on a new song together and they would absolutely smash it.

 I've also heard a snippet of this track in the recent Brazil performance that Abel did with Playboi Carti, live on stage.
 The overall vibe in the midst of that performance snippet wasn't too bad aesthetically.
 Basically, the track seemed like it was a sensible combination of both of their respective sounds and styles.